cmoynan/GymStitute/README.md

 Design Approach
 The design of Gymstitute is centered around providing users with a clean, intuitive, and seamless shopping and subscription experience.
 We have focused on ensuring that the platform is both visually appealing and easy to navigate, while also being fully responsive across all devices.

+# GymStitute - Email Authentication and Notifications

+This project integrates email notifications for various user actions, including order placements, subscription management, and user sign-up.

+## Key Features

+### 1. Order Confirmation Emails
+   - After a user successfully places an order on the platform, a confirmation email is sent to the email address they provided during checkout.
+   - The email contains:
+     - A thank-you message.
+     - Details of the purchased items.
+     - Total order value and any additional relevant information.

+### 2. Subscription Management Emails

+   - **Subscription Creation**:
+   -
+   - After a user subscribes to a ser
+   - vice (e.g., a gym membership), they will receive an email confirming their subscription details.
+   - **Subscription Cancellation**:
+   - If a user cancels their subscription, an email notification is sent confirming the cancellation.

+### 3. **User Authentication Emails**

+   - **Sign-Up Confirmation**:
+   -
+   -  A verification email is sent to users after they sign up.
+The email contains a confirmation link to verify their email address.
+   - **Password Reset**:
+   -
+   -  Users can also reset their password if needed via an email with a reset link.

 ## Design Overview: